No pension what should I do!

 Do I really need a pension?

 It depends on your circumstances.
-Generally speaking, a pension can be a good way to save for retirement and ensure you have a steady income in retirement.
+Generally speaking, a pension can be a good way to save for retirement and ensure a steady income.

 However, other options are also available, such as creating income-generating assets like businesses, property and the stock market that can provide you with an income now and later in life.